Saptarshi2001/Duplicate-File-Finder/README.md

 - Supports searching for duplicates within a specific directory or its subdirectories
 - Generates a report of duplicate files

 ## Requirements
 - Python 3.x
 - hashlib module
 - os module

 ## Installation
 -  git clone https://github.com/Saptarshi2001/Duplicate-File-Finder.git

 ## To search for duplicate files
- Run the python script:-
+- Run the python script:-
 ## Enter the drive name where you want to search
  > ENTER DRIVE NAME:
 ## Enter the directory name where you want to search
  > ENTER THE DIRECTORY NAME:

- ### These commands will help you find the duplicate files you want
+## Contributions
+ - This library will be further improved and made better.Feel free to contribute to it.

+## License
+ - This project is under the MIT license.